jason-neal/eniric/docs/source/index.rst

    Compute spectral RV precision and spectral quality.

 * Incremental quality/precision
-    Determine the RV precision and spectral quality on narrow wavelength slices across the entire spectrum, similar to that present in Figure 1 of `Artigau et al. 2018 <http://adsabs.harvard.edu/abs/2018AJ....155..198A>`_.
+    Determine the RV precision and spectral quality on narrow wavelength slices across the entire spectrum, similar to that present in Figure 1 of both `Bouchy et al.(2001) <https://www.aanda.org/articles/aa/abs/2001/29/aa1316/aa1316.html>`_ and `Artigau et al. (2018) <http://adsabs.harvard.edu/abs/2018AJ....155..198A>`_.

 * Analyse relative precision of synthetic libraries The RV precision of are present relative to a specified SNR per pixel in the center of a photometric band.